NicholasSynovic/nicholassynovic.github.io/content/summaries/deep-residual-learning-for-image-recognition.md

 > What are the author's main contributions?

-Their main contributions are the ReLU activation function, and the deep residual learning framework.
-Additionally, they contribute the SOTA ResNet suite of models, as well as an understanding of how residual learning works via shortcuts.
+Their main contributions is the deep residual learning framework and the SOTA ResNet suite of models, as well as an understanding of how residual learning works via shortcuts.

 ______________________________________________________________________